cloudbearings/perfcharts/README.md

-Chart Generation Tool
+Perfcharts
 =====================

 Introduction
 ------------
-The Chart Generation Tool is a free software written in Java, which reads logs and result data from other applications and produces charts for further analysis.
-It is designed for general purpose, in other words, it can generates any kinds of line and bar charts from any kind of data with appropriate extensions, but it is specially optimized for our Perf-test business.
+Perfcharts is a free software written in Java, which reads performance testing and system monitoring results from Jmeter, NMON, and/or other applications to produce charts for further analysis.
+It can generate any line and bar chart from any kind of data with appropriate extensions, but now is specially designed for performance tesing business.

-For our perf-test business, you can get analysis charts by just putting a Jmeter result file (.jtl), some NMON resource monitoring logs (.nmon), and CPU load monitoring logs (.load) into a directory then just running the tool.
-This tool make it possible to enable automation of our perf-test progress.
+With this tool, you can get analysis charts by just putting a Jmeter result file (.jtl), some NMON resource monitoring logs (.nmon), and CPU load monitoring logs (.load) into a directory then just running the tool.
+This tool make it possible to enable automatic performance tesing.

 System Requirements
 -------------------
 ### Operating System ###
-* Unix-like operating systems
+* Linux or other Unix-like operating systems
 * Windows with [Cygwin](https://www.cygwin.com/)

 ###Java Runtime ###
-* Java Runtime 1.7 or latter (<http://www.oracle.com/technetwork/java/javase/downloads/index.html>)
+* Java SE 1.7 or above (<http://www.oracle.com/technetwork/java/javase/downloads/index.html>)

 Components
 ----------